econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ### Basic Life-Cycle Consumption-Saving

 In each year (indexed by $t$), a consumer's flow of utility depends on how much they consume from their available resources.
-We assume that the utility function is of the standard Constant Relative Risk Aversion form:
+We assume that the utility function is of the standard [Constant Relative Risk Aversion](https://en.wikipedia.org/wiki/Isoelastic_utility) form:
 \begin{align}
     \uFunc(\cLvl) & = \frac{\cLvl^{1-\CRRA}}{1-\CRRA}.
 \end{align}
 The consumer is smart enough to realize that preserving some resources for the future is a good idea: they do not consume all of their wealth immediately.

-%% MNW: Adjusted this sentence to make it complete.

 At the time they choose how much to consume, the consumer has total market resources of $\mLvl_t$, representing their previously owned resources (bank balances) and current income flow $\yLvl_t$.
 Whatever the agent does not consume constitutes assets $\aLvl_t$, which accrue interest by factor $\Rport_{t+1}$ between period $t$ and period $t+1$.